gatsbyjs/gatsby/docs/blog/2019-08-07-gazette-august/index.md

 We've renamed the meeting to emphasize that this time is for the community.
 You can join the meeting whether you've contributed to Gatsby, use it regularly, or are just trying it out for the first time.
 Everyone is welcome!

-We've also restructured the meeting with a new format that includes
+We've also restructured the meeting with a new format that includes:

 - time for questions
 - time for updates